AFC Asian Cup: Japan's rise and modernization of Asian Cup (1992–2011)

-Expansion of the Asian Cup (2015–now)
+Expansion of the Asian Cup (2015–present)

 Following Australia's successes in the 2011 Asian Cup, the AFC approved the country to host the 2015 AFC Asian Cup.
 At the tournament, Australia managed to clamp down every opponent with only one loss, against eventual finalist South Korea, whom Australia would get a 2–1 final revenge after extra-time; the win officially sealed Southeast Asia's first Asian title as Australia joined the AFF in 2013.
+AFC Asian Cup began on 12 January 2024 and ended on 10th February 2024.

-At the 2019 AFC Asian Cup, the video assistant referees were used in the tournament for the first time, as well as an expansion to 24 teams.
+At the 2019 AFC Asian Cup, video assistant referees were used in the tournament for the first time, and the tournament expanded to 24 teams.
 In addition, a fourth substitution was allowed during extra time.
 The tournament, hosted by the United Arab Emirates for the second time, witnessed the rise of Qatar, who conquered its first ever Asian title after beating Japan in the final 3–1.
-The tournament was marred by the Qatar diplomatic crisis, due to the UAE's entry ban on Qatari supporters, as well as shoe-throwing in the two's semi-final clash.
+The tournament was marred by the Qatar diplomatic crisis, due to the UAE's entry ban on Qatari supporters, as well as shoe-throwing in the two teams' semi-final clash.

 Format

 Final tournament

-Since 1972, the final tournament is played in two stages: the group stage and the knockout stage.
-Since 2019, each team plays three games in a group of four, with the winners and runners-up from each group advancing to the knockout stage along with the four best third-placed teams.
-In the knockout stage the sixteen teams compete in a single-elimination tournament, beginning with the round of 16 and ending with the final match of the tournament.
+Since 1972, the final tournament has been played in two stages: the group stage and the knockout stage.

+Since 2019, the Asian Cup final tournament has been contested by 24 teams, having been expanded from the 16-team format that was used from 2004 to 2015.
+Each team plays three games in a group of four, with the winners and runners-up from each group advancing to the knockout stage along with four best third-placed teams.
+In the knockout stage, the sixteen teams compete in a single-elimination tournament, beginning with the round of 16 and ending with the final match of the tournament.

 Trophy

 There have been two Asian Cup trophies; the first one used between 1956 and 2015, and the second one in use since 2019.

-The first trophy came in a form of a bowl with circular base.
-It was 42 centimeters tall and weighs 15 kilograms.
+The first trophy came in the form of a bowl with circular base.
+It was 42 centimetres tall and weighed 15 kilograms.
 Until the 2000 tournament, the black base contained plaques engraved with names of every winning country, as well as the edition won.
-The trophy was redesigned, adding more silver and reduce the black base to just a thin layer down.
+The trophy was redesigned, adding more silver and reducing the black base to just a thin layer down.
 This base was plaque-free and the winning countries' names were engraved around the base.

-During the draw for the 2019 group stage on 4 May 2018 at the Burj Khalifa in Dubai, an all new trophy made by Thomas Lyte was unveiled.
-It is 78 centimeters tall, 42 centimeters wide, and weighs 15 kilograms of silver.
-The trophy is modeled over lotus flower, a symbolically important aquatic Asian plant.
-Five petals of the lotus symbolize the five sub-confederations under the AFC.
+During the draw for the 2019 group stage on 4 May 2018 at the Burj Khalifa in Dubai, an all-new trophy, made by London Silversmiths Thomas Lyte, was unveiled.
+It is 78 centimetres tall, 42 centimetres wide, and weighs 15 kilograms of sterling silver.
+The trophy is modelled after the lotus flower, a symbolically important aquatic Asian plant.
+The five petals of the lotus symbolize the five sub-confederations under the AFC.
 The winning countries' names are engraved around the trophy base, which is separable from the trophy's main body.
-This trophy has a handle on each side, unlike its predecessor.
+The trophy has a handle on each side.